g-jgreen/documentation/content/usage/waylay_engine.md

 ![image](/usage/engine/rain_drops.gif)

 Another important aspect of the waylay engine is that allows **compact representation of logic**.
 Combining two objects/variables, as in the example above about decision trees, is simplified by adding one aggregation node.
 The relation between variables and their states as described above can be expressed via **boolean representation**.
 That results in a graph with 3 nodes only (compared to 31 nodes in the case of a decision tree, as described above).
+On top of that, **majority "voting" problem gets solved for free**.
 More about this in some future blog posts.

 In more advanced use cases, **waylay also enables probabilistic reasoning**.
 In that case, you assign actuators to fire when a node is in a given state with a given probability.
 Moreover, we can as well associate different actuators to different possible likelihood outcomes for any node in the graph.